MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 The settings for Vespucci are split over two screens: standard and advanced preferences.
 The more commonly used settings should in general be in the first screen.

-## Map background

-Select the tiled imagery background layer.
-Selection will be filtered to layers that cover the current map view.

-## Map overlay

-Select the tiled imagery overlay layer.
-Selection will be filtered to layers that cover the current map view.

 ## Custom layers

 Configure a custom imagery layer not included in the standard configuration.

-## Scale display

-Configure the scale or grid displayed.

-## Data style

-The style that is used to render OpenStreetmapData.
-Additional style can be added by including corresponding files in the Vespucci directory.

-## Display tasks

-Turn on the task layer (currently supporting OSM Notes, OSMOSE bugs, Maproulette and custom tasks).

-## Enable Photo layer

-Turn on the photo layer.
-When enabled the Vespucci directory and others will be scanned for geo-referenced photographs that will be displayed with a camera icon and are selectable (selecting will try to start a photo viewer on the device).

 ## Keep screen on